Who Gets My Super

 1 – Make a binding death benefit nomination that pays your super to your SIS-dependants and/or estate – renew every 3 years or make it non-lapsing;

-2 – Make a non-binding death benefit nomination to your SIS dependants and/or estate and that the trustee might follow or not.
+2 – Make a non-binding death benefit nomination to your SIS dependants and/or estate but the trustee makes the final decision.

 3 – Make no death benefit nomination and leave it up to the trustee to decide how much should go to your SIS dependants and/or estate;

-4 – For any super within your estate, make a will that stipulates who gets how much of your super; or
+4 – Make a will that stipulates who gets how much of your super; or

-5 – Leave it up to your LPR to decide what happens to your super that ended up within your estate.
+5 – Leave it up to your LPR (executor or administrator) to decide what happens to your super in your estate.

 Looking at all this, is this really what you want?